floooh/oryol/doc/OVERVIEW.md

 as possible.
 I would be happier if I would not need any RTTI at all (neither standard or self-made).

+*UPDATE*: as of 19-Apr-2015 C++ RTTI is no longer required for Oryol and has been disabled.

 The whole C++ iostream stuff isn't used (this includes std::cout and std::cin).
 The code bloat this introduces is incredible (most importantly in emscripten).

-The rest of the std lib is mostly ok to use, but there's some stuff I'd like to use, but compilers just aren't ready yet: constexpr isn't supported in Visual Studio, thread_local is a mess, chrono::high_resolution_clock isn't high-resolution on Windows (unless millisecond accuracy is considered 'high-resolution').
+The rest of the std lib is mostly ok to use, but there's some stuff I'd like to use, but compilers just aren't ready yet: constexpr isn't supported in Visual Studio, thread\_local is a mess, chrono::high_resolution_clock isn't high-resolution on Windows (unless millisecond accuracy is considered 'high-resolution').

 Ok, enough C++ ranting, just keep in mind that not everything offered by